reymon359/book-sentences/books/clean-architecture/README.md

 Architecture should reveal operation... ...elevate the use cases, the features, and the required behaviors of the system to first-class entities... ...This simplifies the understanding of the system and, therefore, greatly aids in development and maintenance.

 ### Maintenance

+Of all the aspects of a software system, maintenance is the most costly.

+The primary cost of maintenance is in _spelunking_ and risk.
+Spelunking is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+While making such changes, the likelihood of creating inadvertent defects is always there, adding to the cost of risk.

+By separating the system into components, and isolating those components through stable interfaces, it is possible to illuminate the pathways for future features and greatly reduce the risk of inadvertent breakage.

 ### Keeping Options Open
 ### Device Independence
 ### Junk Mail